mariergattard/Tristan-albatross/README.md

 ![GitHub](https://img.shields.io/github/license/ninagw3/Walrus_from_space?color=green)

 This repository contains the data and Python script used in the study:
-Attard et al. (In review) Feasibility of using very high-resolution satellite imagery to monitor Tristan albatrosses *Diomedea dabbenena* on Gough Island. *Endangered Species Journal.*
+Attard et al. (In review) Feasibility of using very high-resolution satellite imagery to monitor Tristan albatrosses *Diomedea dabbenena* on Gough Island. *Endangered Species Research*.

 The study evaluates the detectability of Tristan Albatrosses in high-resolution WorldView-4 satellite imagery (31 cm resolution) over Gough Island, Tristan da Cunha.
 The goal is to determine whether satellite imagery can facilitate population monitoring of this critically endangered species during the breeding season.